 SolarWinds hackers studied Microsoft source code for authentication and email

-The hackers behind the worst intrusion of U.S. government agencies in years won access to Microsoft's secret source code for authenticating customers, one of the biggest vectors used in the attacks.

-SAN FRANCISCO: The hackers behind the worst intrusion of U.S. government agencies in years won access to Microsoft's secret source code for authenticating customers, one of the biggest vectors used in the attacks.
+SAN FRANCISCO: The hackers behind the worst intrusion of US government agencies in years won access to Microsoft's secret source code for authenticating customers, potentially aiding one of their main attack methods.

-Microsoft said in a blog post Thursday that its internal investigation had found that the hackers studied parts of the source code instructions for its Azure cloud programs related to identity and security, its Exchange email programs, and Intune management for mobile devices and applications.
+Microsoft said in a blog post on Thursday (Feb 18) that its internal investigation had found the hackers studied parts of the source code instructions for its Azure cloud programs related to identity and security, its Exchange email programs, and Intune management for mobile devices and applications.

 Microsoft had said before that the hackers had accessed some source code, but had not said which parts, or that any had been copied.